arunasurya/academy/voting.md

 During the proposal phase, which lasts 3630 blocks (25 days), various proposals such as compensation requests, asset listing proposals and others can be made by any stakeholder.

 ### Blind Vote
 In the blind vote phase, any stakeholder can vote on any proposal (including their own).
-As the name suggests, the vote is placed anonymously so that later voters are not affected by the earlier ones.

 ### Vote Reveal